Hardcoreprawn/architecture/unpublished/posts/solutions/business-data-and-how-to-manage-it.md

 This article refers to 'the critical information required to run the organisation' as 'Business Data'.
 Each department may have its own.
 Acquisitions will have their own.
 Partners will have their own.

-> You might have heard the term 'Master Data Management'.
+> You have probably heard the term 'Master Data Management'.
 In this article we'll eschew the word as its not in keeping with culture.
 Links to outside sources will still use that term as its been active for at least 15 years.

 Business Data management is the organisation of people, processes and technologies to create and maintain data in a way which is: